cite-architecture/scs-akka/README.md

 (By default, each of these ignores punctuation.
 To include punctuation, add `&ignorePunctuation=false` to any request.)

 **N.b.** The NGRAM string must be url-encoded.
 This is the responsibility of the calling app.

+## CITE Collection Services

+Not Implemented

+- `/collections` => return the catalog of Cite Collections in the repository
+- `/collections/def/CITE2URN` => return the CiteCollectionDef of the Collections identified by CITE2URN
+- `/collection/props/CITE2URN` => returns the properties for collection CITE2URN
+- `/objects/CITE2URN` => returns all objects identified by a CITE2URN
+- `/collection/hasobj/CITE2URN`

 ## Versions